jentery/routledgeCompanionMSDH/projects.md

 HyperCard: An application that enables Macintosh users to author hypertext pages without any programming knowledge, developed in the 1980s.

-HyperCities: The online component to book HyperCities; Thick Mapping in the Digital Humanities by Todd Presner, David Shepard, and Yoh Kawano (2014).
+HyperCities: The online component to *HyperCities: Thick Mapping in the Digital Humanities* by Todd Presner, David Shepard, and Yoh Kawano (2014).
 See www.hypercities.com.

 Hyper-Stacks: “Hyper-Stacks used the [Victoria and Albert Museum’s] digital archives to analyse more than 1.14 million object records, and build a classification and connection engine.”
 See www.hyper-stacks.com.